PGijsbers/fairly-fair/README.md

 ### Disclaimer
 This is not meant for software packages, libraries, or workflows, where stricter standards should be employed!
 This is only one of many ways to make your code FAIR.
-We chose this workflow for its simplicity
+We chose this workflow for its simplicity.

 ### Attribution
 This document is inspired by the [FAIR Cheatsheets](https://github.com/UtrechtUniversity/FAIR-Cheatsheets) of Utrecht University.

+This document was written during the [2024 Open Science Retreat](https://openscienceretreat.eu) by Niklas Hohmann, Ana Martinovici, Christian Meesters, Benedikt Langenberg, Kjong Lehmann, and Pieter Gijsbers (in no particular order).